Blockade of Germany (1939–1945): First phase, September 1939 to May 1940

-Scapa Flow was again selected as the main British naval base because of its great distance from German airfields, however the defences built up during World War I had fallen into disrepair.
-During an early visit to the base, Churchill was unimpressed with the levels of protection against air and submarine attack, and was astounded to see the flagship putting to sea with no destroyer escort because there were none to spare.
-Efforts began to repair the peacetime neglect, but it was too late to prevent a U Boat creeping into the Flow during the night of 14 October and sinking the veteran battleship with over 800 fatalities.
+because of its great distance from German airfields, however the defences built up during World War I had fallen into disrepair.
+During an early visit to the base, Churchill was unimpressed with the levels of protection against air and submarine attack, and was astounded to see the flagship putting to sea with no destroyer escort because there were no destroyers to spare.
+Efforts began to repair the peacetime neglect, but too late to prevent a German U-Boat from creeping into the Flow during the night of 14 October 1939 and sinking the veteran battleship with over 800 fatalities.